eclipse-tractusx/sldt-ontology-model/tools/README.md

 ## What's this?

-The CX Ontology Tools are little helpers to deal with CX ontologies.
+The TX Ontology Tools are little helpers to deal with TX ontologies.

 ## Build